 First, let’s go over the most popular cash envelope wallets.

-My Top 5 Best Cash Wallets
+My Top 15 Best Cash Wallet Systems for Budgeting

 The Savvy Cents Wallet was my first cash envelope wallet, and I loved it.
 When I got mine years ago, they had limited colors.
 Mine was a white and teal chevron.
 This pink is fantastic – I might need to order this one!